csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 **6.1.3.1 The Set-Intersection Operation**

-The first additional relational-algebra operation that we shall define is **set inter- section** (∩).
+The first additional relational-algebra operation that we shall define is **set intersection** (∩).
 Suppose that we wish to find the set of all courses taught in both the Fall 2009 and the Spring 2010 semesters.
 Using set intersection, we can write

 _course id_ (_semester_ \= “Fall” ∧ _year_\=2009 (_section_)) ∩ _course id_ (_semester_ \= “Spring” ∧ _year_\=2010 (_section_))